gatsbyjs/gatsby/docs/blog/2018-10-09-uptick-docs-contributions-hacktoberfest/index.md

 A doc qualifies to be in the .org site if it:

-1. Deals with a piece of Gatsby-maintained software (e.g. pertains to code in the Gatsby OSS repository [www.github.com/gatsbyjs/gatsby](www.github.com/gatsbyjs/gatsby)), a core dependency of the code in the Gatsby OSS repo, or a third-party software that works well with Gatsby and is in high demand
+1. Deals with a piece of Gatsby-maintained software (e.g. pertains to code in the [Gatsby OSS repository](www.github.com/gatsbyjs/gatsby)), a core dependency of the code in the Gatsby OSS repo, or a third-party software that works well with Gatsby and is in high demand

-Yes? --> Belongs in the docs (to make sure we don’t have to maintain docs about core dependencies and third-party software, we will focus on linking to their docs as much as possible)
+**Yes** --> Belongs in the docs (to make sure we don’t have to maintain docs about core dependencies and third-party software, we will focus on linking to their docs as much as possible)

-No --> Belongs in blog, marketing, Twitter, podcast, starter library, plugin library, etc.
+**No** --> Belongs in blog, marketing, Twitter, podcast, starter library, plugin library, etc.

 2. Helps further something on the [developer journey](https://pronovix.com/blog/analyzing-api-docs-and-dx-patterns-best-banking-developer-portals):